plnguyen2908/vlm_2025/README.md

 Please look at Makefile

-## model's architecture is stored in model
+## Model's architecture is stored in model